xa17d/saveto/README.md

 * Use gesture navigation to hide navigation buttons (android settings)
 * Set time to: 04:01  (android settings)
 * Use tests in `PlayStoreScreenshots` for individual screens
+  * Uncomment `Thread.sleep` in `waitForScreenshot` function to have a chance in making screenshots.

 ## Backlog